19hours/sg-statutes/Acts/Homes for the Aged Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“Director” means the Director of Social Welfare appointed under section 2A(1) of the Children and Young Persons Act (Cap.
-38) and includes any person who is authorised by him to perform any of the duties or exercise any of the powers of the Director under this Act or any regulations made thereunder;
+“Director” means the Director of Social Welfare appointed under section 3 of the Children and Young Persons Act (Cap.
+38) and includes any person who is authorised by him to perform any of the duties or exercise any of the powers of the Director under this Act or any of its regulations;

-[20/2001 wef 01/10/2001]

 “home for the aged” means any establishment the object of which is, or is held out to be, the provision of residential accommodation with board and personal care for 5 or more old persons, whether able-bodied or disabled, but does not include —